gantgarrett/100-days-of-code/log.md

 **Today's Progress:** Parsed through data sets of TSA Claims and am trying to make correlations between Airline Names and who has the best dispositon.
 It is for the reddit r/dataisbeautiful challenge.
 It is fun so far.

 **Thoughts:** Need to learn how to parse through data more efficiently and when I am able to do that, I will be golden.

+### Day 37: August 14th, 2018

+**Today's Progress:** So it's been a week since I've done any coding.
+I went to DefCon in Las Vegas and that is why I have not done any coding.
+I don't own a laptop so nothing could have been done.
+DefCon was a great experience and I am totally going next year.

+**Thoughts:** I need to get back on the grind of things.
+It's almost as if I have lost motivation but I need to be persistent and consistent with my work.
+No pain no gain.

+### Day 38: August 15th, 2018

+**Today's Progress:** I think my main focus needs to be R. Or anything relating to data science because that will take me very very far.
+I know exactly what I need to extract out of the data, it's just being able to extract it and using effective visualizations.

+**Thoughts:** I'm continuing to work on the TSA Claims data.
+I need to merge all of the data sets from Homeland Security website and find which airline has the best approval rating over the years.
+I wish I had nerdy friends who were into data science as well so I can have some help but I am alone on my computer trying to figure out ways to build up my portfolio.
+I also lost my glasses and I have no idea where they are and I'm blind so it's hard looking at the computer screen.